Date: 9th June 2018

 Slipping off the Ring of Kerry then to Kells Bay and a descent into Glenbeigh where there will be ample opportunities for refreshments before the final stretch.

-With a 6am start the earliest shop will be at Killgarvan at 41km, it may not be open for faster riders.
-The next opportunity shop will be at 73km.
+With a 6am start the earliest shop will be at Kilgarvan at 41km, it may not be open for faster riders.
+The next shop will be at 73km.

 Lights are compulsory as the evenings will be getting darker earlier in late August.
 Please note that this course has a significant amount of climbing !